What is research?

 - Talk with prospective mentors about potential projects before identifying your project.

-- Complete the Signature Form (available in PDF or Word doc) including your faculty research mentor’s signature and a Research Proposal (see Research Proposal Guidelines section below) and submit via email to Dr. Donna Windish (firstname.lastname@example.org).
+- Complete the Signature Form (available in Word Document or PDF) including your faculty research mentor’s signature and a Research Proposal (see Research Proposal Guidelines section below) and submit via email to Dr. Donna Windish.
 YPC Housestaff will also find the YPC Research Signature Form on the PC MedHub site.

-- Obtain necessary Human Investigation Committee approval.
-See their website for forms and further information.
+- Obtain necessary Human Investigation Committee approval from their website.

 - Submit an end of year progress report of your research to date.
 This should include a summary of any presentations done to date, anticipated presentations, and any pending or completed publications.
 Please review this with your research mentor before submitting.
 Please see Yearly Research Summary Guidelines.
 THIS IS DUE BY MAY 31st EACH YEAR!